 Read Don Mattera's poem "The Day They Came For Our House"

 Armed with bulldozers

 they came

 to do a job

 nothing more

 just hired killers.

+We gave way

 there was nothing we could do although the bitterness stung in us and in the earth around us.